Exaphis/collab-whiteboard/README.md

 This project uses Flask-SocketIO to synchronize the buttons and client's whiteboard state.

 ### Number of users
+* When user connects, server will send `user` message to all clients with number of users connected

 ### Whiteboard
 * Stroke object